-- Purpose and approach: Ryan said that a prioritization process will determine which projects and programs to select for CWTP-TEP.
-She stated that the performance and prioritization approach will be based on the MTC process, which will be modified for Alameda CTC. - Major steps: Ryan covered how Alameda CTC's work fits into the regional process. - Goals and performance measures: the goals will be based on the ones identified in the final vision and goals statement.
-The performance measures must be defined. - Example measures based on CWTP goals and MTC's Regional Transportation Plan and Alameda CTC's Congestion Management Program (CMP). - An overview of project/program screening process, with both qualitative and quantitative screening: the flow chart showed sample ideas of existing programs, call for projects, and public outreach feeding into the two-fold screening process. - An example of MTC RTP process for qualitative project/program screening. - Results creating a tiered list of projects/programs. - Scenario testing for the projects/programs.
+- Purpose and approach: Ryan said that we need a prioritization process to determine which projects and programs to select for the CWTP-TEP.
+Ryan said that the performance and prioritization approach will be based on the MTC process, which will be modified for Alameda CTC. - Major steps: Ryan covered how Alameda CTC's work fits into the regional process. - Goals and performance measures: the goals will be based on the ones identified in the final vision and goals statement.
+The performance measures must be defined. - Example measures based on CWTP goals and MTC Regional Transportation Plan and Alameda CTC Congestion Management Program (CMP) were presented. - An overview of a project/program screening process, with both qualitative quantitative screening was presented including a diagram showing sample results of an existing program, call for projects, and public outreach feeding into the two-fold screening process.